kamil-kw/kamil_cv_1st_project/README.md

 ### User Expectations:

-* Interface is easy to navigate
+* Interface is easy to navigate;
-* The website is responsive across all devices (mobile, tablet and desktop)
+* The website is responsive across all devices (mobile, tablet and desktop);
-* Content is displayed in a clear and understanding format
+* Content is displayed in a clear and understanding format;
-* To have ability to contact with creator
+* To have ability to contact with creator;
-* User can download printable version of CV
+* User can download printable version of CV.

 ## 1.2.
 Structure